 As part of the Annual Board and Committee review, individual one-to-one development meetings are required to take place between every Board member and the Chair and Vice Chair.
-At the time of writing, the one-to-one development meetings have not yet taken place.
-This due to several contributing factors, including the Chairs position currently being covered on an interim basis.
+These meetings were conducted by the interim Chair following his appointment in July 2024.